Everything That Happened During Beyoncé’s Coachella Performance

 DJ Khaled renamed the festival Beychella

 During an intermission, DJ Khaled, Beyoncé’s former tour opener, boomed over the festival speakers with a public decree: “Coachella gotta rename Coachella the Beychella.
 New name alert.”
-So there you have it, folks: Coachella is dead.
-Long live Beychella.
+We expect all signs and merch to be adjusted accordingly by day three.